SteMak/cosmwasm_template/README.md

 ```

 ### Error propagation
-What it is going there?
+What is going on there?
 ```rs
 Ok(to_binary(&query(get_part_param()? + another_part_param)?)?)
 ```
-Error propagation is a great pattern as errors could be processed in one place avoiding panic in local functions
+Error propagation is a great pattern as errors could be processed in one place, avoiding panic in local functions

-There is useful `Result<Ok_Type, Err_Type>` type defined, return values are unwrapped by `?` syntax
+There is a useful `Result<Ok_Type, Err_Type>` type defined, return values are unwrapped by `?` syntax

-`?` works like unwrap, but does not panic on error, just propagate it to higher level
+`?` works like unwrap but does not panic on error propagating it to a higher level

-`?` may convert error type, if result error type implements `Std()` entry, for example:
+`?` may convert error type if the result error type implements `Std()` entry, for example:
 ```rs
 pub enum CustomError {
   #[error("{0}")]